Bad Vibrations and VFDs: How to Mitigate Premature Motor Damage

 There are numerous strategies for mitigating bearing currents in an electric motor.
 All strategies involve breaking the current path through the bearings from the rotor to the stator to the ground or providing a low-resistance path to ground from the rotor to the motor case to the ground.

 - The first method involves breaking the conductive path by insulating the rotor from the stator.
-This is accomplished by providing an insulating material, typically ceramic or another non-conductive resin material between the rotor’s bearing race and the motor case.
+This is accomplished by providing an insulating material, typically ceramic or another non-conductive resin material, between the rotor’s bearing race and the motor case.
 Another method is to provide ceramic bearings between the rotor and stator.
 With either of these methods, the circulating shaft current will find another path to the ground.
-In many applications, the motor shaft is directly coupled to the equipment it is driving.
+In many applications, the motor shaft is directly coupled to its driving equipment.
 Direct coupling, through metallic shafts and couplings, provides a low resistance path to ground in the other connected equipment’s bearings which can damage that equipment.

 Fixing a Real-World Problem

 So back to our client’s motor bearing fluting issues.
-After an investigation, we found that when the motor was rebuilt, the insulated bearing material was not properly installed which resulted in a low resistance path that allowed the current to pass through the upper bearings which was the cause of the fluting.
-As a remedy, after the motor was properly rebuilt, they added a grounding brush to keep any current from passing to the coupled piece of equipment.
+After an investigation, we found that when the motor was rebuilt, the insulated bearing material was not properly installed, resulting in a low resistance path that allowed the current to pass through the upper bearings, which was the cause of the fluting.
+After the motor was rebuilt properly, they added a grounding brush to prevent any current from passing to the coupled piece of equipment.
 To date, the motor is still operational and has no further issues.

-With any motor driven by a VFD, we’ve found that it’s critical to mitigate the motor-bearing currents.
-And before any remedy is put into place, you should evaluate each solution in order to maximize service life, and reliability, and reduce maintenance costs.
+We’ve found that any motor driven by a VFD is critical to mitigating the motor-bearing currents.
+And before any remedy is put into place, you should evaluate each solution to maximize service life and reliability and reduce maintenance costs.

 If you have VFD-driven motors that seem to have a decreased lifespan or need a new application for a VFD-driven motor, we have some ideas to help you arrive at the best possible solution.